By Phil Giarth, Director of Product

 - Sits on top of any web-based EHR

-- Uses patient matching when on top of an EHR to pull the correct patient and their relevant data
+- Uses patient matching when on top of an EHR to pull the correct patient and his or her relevant data

-The best browser extension is designed to optimize the way information is shared, enhance how programs are implemented and improve care delivery.
+Ultimately, the best browser extension should be designed to optimize the way information is shared, enhance how programs are implemented and improve care delivery.
 It eases workflow and provider administrative burdens by eliminating the need to constantly switch between different platforms, further streamlining the pathway to improved patient outcomes.